 How's your FICO Score?

-- Your Credit History - How long have you had credit?
+- Credit History - How long have you had credit?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 Raising your FICO score

-Getting your FICO score
+Know your FICO score

-Want to know more about your FICO score?
+Curious about credit scores?
 Give us a call at (949) 486-3777.